macCesar/purgeTSS/README.md

 - borderRadius
 - borderWidth
 - opacity
+- *Your own keys names or any Ti Element*

 ### build-custom
 ```bash
 > purgetss build-custom
 ```
-Generates a new `custom.tss` based on the options defined in `./purgetss/config.js`.
+Generates a new `custom.tss` file based on the defined attributes in `./purgetss/config.js`.

 The file is stored inside the `purgetss` folder.

-After running this command, you can use any of the generated classes in your project.
+After generating the file, you can use any of your custom classes in your project.

-Remember to run `purgetss` to copy all used classes to `app.tss`.
+**Remember to run `purgetss` to copy all used classes to `app.tss`.**

 ### To learn more see **[Configuring and customizing your styles](/configuring-guide.md)**